Ripley

 Ripley lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Ripley's population was around 24,373 as of November 2025.
-This reflected an increase of 11,599 people from the 2021 Census figure of 12,774.
-The change was inferred from the estimated resident population of 20,406 in June 2024 and an additional 4,111 validated new addresses since the Census date.
-This resulted in a density ratio of 186 persons per square kilometer.
-Ripley's growth of 90.8% since the 2021 census exceeded both national (8.9%) and state averages.
-Interstate migration contributed approximately 84.9% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+Ripley's population was approximately 23,415 as of February 2026.
+This figure represents an increase of 10,641 people, marking an 83.3% growth since the 2021 Census which reported a population of 12,774.
+The change is inferred from the estimated resident population of 20,406 in June 2024 and an additional 4,633 validated new addresses since the Census date.
+This results in a population density ratio of 179 persons per square kilometer.
+Ripley's growth rate exceeded both national (9.9%) and state averages, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 84.9% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were used.
-These state projections did not provide age category splits, so AreaSearch applied proportional growth weightings from the ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Based on projected demographic shifts, exceptional growth is predicted over the period with an expected increase of 60,635 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 232.5% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+Exceptional growth is predicted over the period to 2041, with the area expected to increase by 60,635 persons, reflecting a total increase of 246.1% over the 17 years.

 Frequently Asked Questions - Population